Quarterly Provider Updates

 You can receive changes to this Update, as CMS makes them, by subscribing to the CMS-QPU Listserv.

 CMS publishes its regulations in the daily national "Federal Register".
-The "Federal Register" is available at many public libraries and colleges.
+The "Federal Register" is available online and at many public libraries and colleges.
 To view regulations and notices published this quarter, refer to the Listing of Quarterly Provider Updates.

 A "proposed rule" or proposed regulation announces CMS' intent to issue a new regulation or modify an existing regulation.
 A proposed regulation also solicits public comments during a comment period.
 It sets forth proposed amendments to the Code of Federal Regulations (CFR), but does not amend the CFR.